mbmcmullen27/effective-c/README.md

         }
         ```

-- (79) C allows a pointer t be formed to each element of an array, including one past the last element of the array object (also reffered to as the _too-far_ pointer)
+- (79) C allows a pointer t be formed to each element of an array, including one past the last element of the array object (also referred to as the _too-far_ pointer)

 ### Chapter 5: Control Flow

-- a _compound statement_ or _block_ isexecuded as a single statement
+- a _compound statement_ or _block_ is executed as a single statement
     - this is why an if statement can have no braces and a single expression, or take a block

 - compiler flag `-Wswitch-enum` will help diagnose unhandled enum values in switch statements